m4rtinvdbij/involar2pvoutput/README.md

 # involar2pvoutput

-This is a Nodejs server for sending the output to PVoutput.org
+This is a Nodejs server for sending the output to PVoutput.org, the original Sedas website went offline.
+The replacement application is crap.
+So i decided to start this project and release it for other Egate users.

 ## Getting Started